 B2B SOCIAL MEDIA MARKETING STATISTICS

-TOP B2B SOCIAL MEDIA MARKETING STATISTICS 2025
+TOP 10 B2B SOCIAL MEDIA MARKETING STATISTICS 2026 THAT REVEAL SHOCKING LEAD GENERATION SURGES

 Social media has become one of the most powerful tools in B2B marketing, evolving far beyond its early role as a brand awareness platform.
 It’s now central to how B2B companies attract leads, engage decision-makers, and build long-term credibility.
 In a space once dominated by cold emails and gated PDFs, social platforms now influence everything from product discovery to purchase decisions.